-"Review of Roxanne L. Euben and Muhammad Qasim Zaman, Eds.
-Princeton Readings in Islamist Thought: Texts and Contexts from al-Banna to Bin Laden."
+- Roxanne L. Euben and Muhammad Qasim Zaman, Eds.
+Princeton Readings in Islamist Thought: Texts and Contexts from al-Banna to Bin Laden.
 Reason Papers: A Journal of Interdisciplinary Normative Studies 33 (Fall 2011): 201-206.
+[Full Text]

 - Zachary Shore, Breeding Bin Ladens: America, Islam, and the Future of Europe."
 H-Net Reviews: American Studies (2007).
+[Full Text]

-"A Heart That Flees from Evil: The Moral Emotion of Hayaa in Islamic Thought."
-Working Paper presented at the Southeastern Commission for the Study of Religion Annual Meeting, Atlanta, GA, March 2006.
+- "A Heart That Flees from Evil: The Moral Emotion of Hayaa in Islamic Thought."
+Presented at the Southeastern Commission for the Study of Religion Annual Meeting, Atlanta, GA, March 2006.

-"When Disaster Looms: Terrorism and Supreme Emergency in the Arguments of Michael Walzer and Usama Bin Ladin."
-Working Paper presented at the American Academy of Religion Annual Meeting, Philadelphia, PA, November 2005.
+- "When Disaster Looms: Terrorism and Supreme Emergency in the Arguments of Michael Walzer and Usama Bin Ladin."
+Presented at the American Academy of Religion Annual Meeting, Philadelphia, PA, November 2005.

-"The Shaykh of Islam: The Legacy of Ibn Taymiyya in 20th Century Political Islam."
-Working Paper presented at the Florida State University Department of Religion Graduate Symposium, April 2005.
+- "The Shaykh of Islam: The Legacy of Ibn Taymiyya in 20th Century Political Islam."
+Presented at the Florida State University Department of Religion Graduate Symposium, April 2005.